Heaven's Gate (film): Critical response

-The initial critical reception to the film was almost universally negative.
+The initial critical reception to the film was almost universally and fiercely negative.
 The New York Times critic Vincent Canby panned the film, calling it "something quite rare in movies these days - an unqualified disaster," comparing it to "a forced four-hour walking tour of one's own living room."
 Canby went even further by stating that "[i]t fails so completely that you might suspect Mr. Cimino sold his soul to the devil to obtain the success of The Deer Hunter and the Devil has just come around to collect."

 Reviewing the shorter cut in the Chicago Sun-Times, Roger Ebert criticized the film's formal choices and its narrative inconsistencies and incredulities, concluding that the film was "[t]he most scandalous cinematic waste I have ever seen, and remember, I've seen Paint Your Wagon."
-He also called the film one of the ugliest he'd ever seen.
+He also heavily criticized the cinematography, calling the film one of the ugliest he'd ever seen.
+Ebert stated that he was initially in disbelief over the vast negative reception from critics but admitted after seeing the film that "it was as bad as everybody said."
+On Sneak Previews, Ebert's co-host Gene Siskel, who saw both the original and shorter cut, also panned the film calling it a "turkey" and pinpointed the film's failure on the illogical character choices.
 Kevin Thomas of the Los Angeles Times issued a dissenting opinion when he reviewed the shortened film, becoming one of its few American champions and calling it "a true screen epic" while stating that in two decades as a critic, he had never felt "so totally alone."
 Thomas' paper actually had its former lead film critic and editor come out of retirement to write a thoroughly negative front-page review of the movie for its Arts section, and moved Thomas' positive review to an interior page of that section.

 In 1999, Time placed the film on a list of the 100 worst ideas of the 20th century.

-Writing in The Guardian in 2008, Joe Queenan declared Heaven’s Gate the worst film made up to that time.
-“This is a movie that destroyed the director's career,” he wrote.
-“This is a movie that lost so much money it literally drove a major American studio out of business.
+Writing in The Guardian in 2008, Joe Queenan declared Heaven's Gate the worst film made up to that time.
+"This is a movie that destroyed the director's career," he wrote.
+"This is a movie that lost so much money it literally drove a major American studio out of business.
 This is a movie about Harvard-educated gunslingers who face off against eastern European sodbusters in an epic struggle for the soul of America.
 This is a movie that stars Isabelle Huppert as a shotgun-toting cowgirl.
 This is a movie in which Jeff Bridges pukes while mounted on roller skates.
 This is a movie that has five minutes of uninterrupted fiddle-playing by a fiddler who is also mounted on roller skates.
-This is a movie that defies belief.”
+This is a movie that defies belief."

 The Verge said: "Based on 30 years of critical assessment, Heaven's Gate stands as one of the worst movies ever made.
 That's not an exaggeration".